How To: Report VAT to a Tax Authority

 It's a good idea to test your connection.
 To do this, choose the Test Mode check box, then prepare and submit your VAT report as described in the To prepare and submit a VAT report section.
 While in Test Mode, the service tests whether the tax authority can receive your report, and the status of the report will indicate whether the test submission was successful.
 It's important to remember that this is not an actual submission.
 To submit the report for real, you must clear the Test Mode check box, and then repeat the submission process.

-To set up VAT reports in Finance and Operations, Business edition
+To set up VAT reports in Dynamics NAV

 - Choose the icon, enter VAT Report Setup, and then choose the related link.